 - Anti-Hero: Zed is a career criminal who isn't exactly a nice guy.

-- Black and Gray Morality: When the hero is a heroin-using safe cracker and his old lady is a call girl, you know you're not in a very nice place.
+- Black-and-Gray Morality: When the hero is a heroin-using safe cracker and his old lady is a call girl, you know you're not in a very nice place.
+Predictably, the villain is a manic, remorseless psychopath who becomes a terrorist and machine guns people to death entirely for fun.
+That said Zoe is also a A Lighter Shade of Grey, being more good than morally ambiguous.

 - Breast Attack: A gender reversed version.
 Zoe does it to Zed when he calls her a prostitute.